filiptammergard/namedays/README.md

 `when(name: string): Nameday`

-Returns namedays of specified name.
+Returns nameday of specified name.

 ```javascript
 import { when } from "namedays"